eniomarku/SafeLib/README.md

    1.1 Before building our library, one should use libVNF APIs for building stateful VNFs <br />
    1.2 See below how to build libVNF <br />
 2. mTC folder containts the source code of mTCP, dpdk, and dpdk-dummy <br />
-3.graphene folder contains the source code of grahene, and our test cases (LTE EPC, ab) <br />
+3. graphene folder contains the source code of grahene, and our test cases (LTE EPC, ab) <br />
    3.1 Our test cases can be found at https://github.com/eniomarku/SafeLib/tree/master/graphene/Examples